Dev Ranjan

 About Dev

 Dev is an advisor, advocate and litigator.
-As an associate in Cooley’s Supreme Court and appellate practice, he helps clients navigate all manner of legal issues in federal courts and before federal agencies.
+As an associate in Cooley’s Supreme Court and appellate practice, he helps clients navigate all manner of legal issues in appellate litigation and other contexts.

-Before law school, he spent more than a decade competing nationally as a rock climber and working as a sommelier in a three-Michelin-starred restaurant.
+Before law school, Dev spent more than a decade competing nationally as a rock climber and working as a sommelier in a three-Michelin-starred restaurant.

 Publications